razorpay/i18nify/packages/i18nify-js/README.md

 With getLocalesByCountry, your application doesn't just speak languages; it speaks cultures.
 Navigate the nuances of localization and give your users a home feeling, no matter where they are. 🌍🔍

+#### getDefaultLocales()

-**getDefaultLocales():** 🌐 This powerhouse function is like the United Nations of locales, bringing together a world of country codes and their corresponding default locales.
+🌐 This powerhouse function is like the United Nations of locales, bringing together a world of country codes and their corresponding default locales.
 It's simple: call it, and you get an object packed with every country code linked to its default locale.
 From 'IN' to 'MY', and beyond, gearing up your app to go global has never been easier! 🌍✨

 ##### Examples